Rite of Christian Initiation (RCIA)

 -taken from the Rite of Acceptance

 The RCIA is a faith process to initiate adult candidates into the spiritual life of the Roman Catholic Church.
-The Second Vatican Council decreed in December of 1972, that the catechumenate, the formal stage of preparation for entrance into the Church, be restored.
-One revision was that the Sacraments of Initiation were always to be understood and celebrated in the traditional order being: Baptism, Confirmation, and Eucharist, and applies to adults and children.
-In addition, the celebration of these sacraments is to be celebrated within one liturgy which becomes the Church's expression and understanding of the salvation event.
+The Second Vatican Council decreed in December of 1972 that the Catechumenate, the formal stage of preparation for entrance into the Church, be restored.
+One revision was that the Sacraments of Initiation were always to be understood and celebrated in the traditional order, namely: Baptism, Confirmation, and the Holy Eucharist.
+This applies to both adults and children.
+In addition, the celebration of these Sacraments is to be celebrated within one Liturgy which becomes the Church's expression and understanding of the salvation event.

-The Rite of Christian Initiation for Adults is a process — a spiritual journey in which those involved come to under- stand the Catholic Christian way of life.
+The Rite of Christian Initiation for Adults is a process — a spiritual journey in which those involved come to understand the Catholic Christian way of life.
 The RCIA process involves the entire parish community, welcomes prospective members and strives to provide spiritual formation for those wishing to join the Catholic Church.
-This journey of faith begins each year at St. Francis on the Sunday following Labor Day and concludes with the Easter Vigil on Holy Saturday Evening.
+This journey of faith begins each year at St. Francis Xavier usually in August and concludes with the Easter Vigil on Holy Saturday Evening.

-The RCIA program is for adults unbaptised, baptized, or non-Catholic Christians who seek full communion with the Catholic Church, as well as baptized, but uninstructed Catholics.
-The classes are held on Tuesday Evenings at 7:00 pm in the St. Joseph room and last about one hour and a half.
+The RCIA program is for adults who are unbaptized, baptized, or non-Catholic Christians who seek full communion with the Catholic Church, as well as baptized, but uninstructed Catholics.
+The classes are held on Monday evenings at 7:00 pm in the St. Joseph Meeting Room and last approximately two hours.

 What groups are served by the RCIA?

-Catechumens: Non-baptized adults seeking full initiation into the Catholic Church.
-Catechumens prepare for the Sacraments of Baptism, Confirmation, and Eucharist.
+Catechumens: Non-baptized adults seeking full initiation into the Roman Catholic Church.
+Catechumens prepare for the Sacraments of Baptism, Confirmation, and the Holy Eucharist.

-- Baptized Catholics who, for various reasons, have not had any formal religious education and seek to complete their initiation and prepare for the Sacraments of Confirmation and Eucharist.
+- Baptized Catholics who, for various reasons, have not had any formal religious education and seek to complete their initiation and prepare for the Sacraments of Confirmation and the Holy Eucharist.

-- Those who have been baptized in other faith traditions and are seeking reception into full communion with the Catholic church, who will make a Profession of Faith and prepare for the Sacraments of Confirmation and Eucharist.
+- Those who have been validly baptized as a Christian in other faith traditions and are seeking reception into full communion with the Catholic Church, who will make a Profession of Faith and prepare for the Sacraments of Confirmation and the Holy Eucharist.

 For more information about becoming Catholic, please contact: